 To succeed in today's job market, you need foreign language skills, intercultural competencies and an open mind.
 These skills and qualities are essential if you want to be a valued member of an international team, to engage in successful dealings with foreign clients or to play an active part in a globalised world.

-You can take advantage of our I@H offer by:
+You can take advantage of our I@H opportunities by:

 - Acting as a buddy for incoming foreign students